Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 <img style=" width:700px;display:block;margin:0 auto;" src="/blog/img/seminar/mathcing_methods_1819/SN13.png">

 PSM solves the matching problem for high dimensional data and is easily implemented.
 It is important to note however that PSM results in matched pairs that are not necessarily similar across all of their covariates; rather, the goal of PSM is that the subsampled treatment and control groups are similar to each other *on average* across all of X. [43] Further, misspecification of the propensity score model can lead to bad matches.
-[44]
+[44] **For additional details and implementation of this method, see Section 8 below.**

 ### Machine Learning Modeling: Matching Frontier, D-AEMR, Genetic Matching, and Nearest-Neighbor PSM w/ Random Forest
 The methods outlined so far were first proposed in the 1980s with tweaks and updates throughout the years.
 In recent years, novel approaches have been published with increasing frequency.
 These approaches utilize some degree of algorithmic optimization or supervised machine learning concepts to optimize individual matches, overall covariate balance, and/or the propensity score model itself.
 We provide summaries of Matching Frontier and D-AEMR, and summaries plus code for PSM with Random Forest and Genetic Matching.